Retail Queue Statistics (2026): Wait Times, Abandonment & Lost Sales Data

 Poor queue management can lead to measurable revenue loss

-Retailers that improve the waiting experience — either through better staffing, smarter queue layouts, or digital queue systems — can significantly improve both customer satisfaction and sales performance.
+Retailers that improve the waiting experience — either through better staffing, smarter queue layouts, or digital queue management solutions — can significantly improve both customer satisfaction and sales performance.
+If you're looking to act on these insights, QueueAway provides a powerful queue management system for retail designed to reduce wait times and improve in-store efficiency.

 FAQ Section